mannberg/mannbergonswift/Content/posts/first-post.md

 ## What are property wrappers?

 Property wrappers is a feature that was added to Swift 5.1, which lets us decorate properties of different types with @-preceded keywords.
 Well-known examples are SwiftUI's `@ObservableObject`, `@State` and `@Binding`, just to name a few.
-We can easily define our own property wrappers with custom logic that can be triggered whenever our properties are get or set.
+We can easily define our own property wrappers with custom logic that can be triggered whenever our properties are assigned new values.

  The example below creates a property wrapper called `@Lowercased`.
 The `wrappedValue` property is required, and it's type - `String` in this case - determines which type can be decorated with the property wrapper.